Meeting host

 When in a meeting, the host can switch the active scene.
 Scenes stored locally can be shared in the meeting by selecting the scene (highlighted in white) and pressing the "Share in meeting" button.
 Other users in a meeting cannot control the active scenes unless they are the meeting host.
 This can be requested by editors in a meeting by using the star icon next to the user's name in the meeting panel.

 After the meetings are over, the scenes you worked on will automatically be converted into local scenes that you can view, edit, duplicate, or delete.
-As Arkio stores your files locally, we recommend regularly sharing scenes with other devices or to the Arkio Cloud, so you have backups of your scenes in different locations in case something goes wrong on your devices.
+As Arkio stores your files locally, we recommend regularly sharing scenes with other devices or with the Arkio Cloud, so you have backups of your scenes in different locations in case something goes wrong on your devices.

 Meeting management